Frequently Asked Questions

 Approximately 50 percent of the paving stones are hand sculpted for a labyrinth installation.
 Pencil lines are drawn on the pavers to mark the precision cuts for the intricate design.

-Marty and his crew travel an average of 1,000 miles to each installation site and spend approximately 180 days of the year on the road.
+Marty travels an average of 1,000 miles to each installation site.

 The complex process of labyrinth installation begins in earnest.
 Marty determines the placement of the labyrinth components (e.g., quadrants, entrance, lunations, trefoils).
 The concrete paving stones are then laid out in the design.